chrisco/playbook/index.md

 ## Flat and Open

 Our company is a transparent one&mdash;every core team-member has full visibility of company finances and cashflow, via periodic team-wide updates, and weekly billing updates.
-Salaries and pay are also visible to the whole team and based on a transparent salary formula we've created.
+Salaries and pay are also visible to the whole team and each shipmate [chooses his/her salary](https://logbook.hanno.co/choose-your-own-salary/).

-We do not have managers within the team, but we do have *Coaches* who are responsible for supporting the rest of their teams and helping them to do great work.
-More experienced team members are paid in a way that reflects their experience, but we do not have project managers.
-The team on each project is responsible for running each project, using the framework we’ve set out in this Playbook.

 ## Design thinking